Medically fragile children living longer, happier lives

 When Renate was pregnant with her son, Gabriel, she received the devastating news that his brain might not develop and he would most likely live with severe impairment.

 More than 9,000 babies are born in a Providence Oregon hospital every year, each with their own unique health care needs.
-When children are involved, illness and injuries affect entire families.
 Thanks to generous donors, we help families navigate the twists and turns in each child’s health care journey.

 Center for Medically Fragile Children